bitaculous/webby/README.md

 License
 -------

-Webby is released under the MIT License.
+Webby is released under the MIT License except all graphical assets like images, logos, etc.